 This webinar is targeted to support AS / A (Level 3) Economic specifications, including Market failure, Externalities, Government intervention, Policy instruments and Global economics.
 This Webinar sets a baseline for the innovative, new BSc Economics and Climate Change degree, which will be offered by Aberystwyth University from September 2020.

-In this webinar for school/college students and teachers, Dr Neal Alexander will, through discussion exercises and Q&A, explore the following:
+In this webinar for school/college students and teachers, Dr Neal Alexander from Aberystwyth University explores the following matters:

 - Imagining climate change

 - Language and the politics of climate change

 This entertaining yet challenging interactive session aims: